 Provide that the powers of government of the State of Texas are divided among three distinct branches: legislative, executive, and judicial.
-Except as otherwise authorized by the constitution, members of one branch may not exercise any power properly at-tached to either of the others.
+Except as otherwise authorized by the con-stitution, members of one branch may not exercise any power properly at-tached to either of the

-Article III, The Legis-
+Article III, The Legislature, is amended to:

-lature, is amended to: Continue the present structure of the legislature consisting of a senate with 31 members and a house of represen-tatives with 150 members.
+Continue the present structure of the legislature consisting of a senate with 31 members and a house of representatives with 150 members.
 The present organization and procedure of the legislature are continued except that the provision allowing closed executive sessions of the senate is omitted.
 Provisions on the conflict of interest of members of the legislature are continued, as is the governor's power to veto bills or line items in appropriation bills.
 The article provides for single-member senatorial, representative, and congressional districts.
 A compensation commission is created to recommend the compensation and allowances to be received by members of the legislature.
 The legislative compensation, set by law, may not exceed this recommendation and does not take effect until after an intervening general election.
-The article provides for annual sessions of 140 days in odd-numbered years and 90 days in evennumbered years, and a veto session of 15 days upon request of three-fifths of the membership of each house.
-The legislature may meet in organizational sessions prior to the convening of the legislature in regular
+The article provides for annual sessions of 140 days in odd-numbered years and 90 days in evennumbered years, and a veto session of 15 days upon request of threefifths of the membership of each house.
+The legislature may meet in organizational sessions prior to the convening of the legislature in regular sessions.

-Article IV, The Executive, is amended to:
+Article IV, The Execu-

-Continue the present status of the governor and all other statewide officers, and include the commissioner of agriculture as an executive department officer.
-The governor is limited to two consecutive terms.
-The governor is authorized to designate chairmen of state boards, and to remove gubernatorial appointees to state agencies for cause unless the removal is vetoed by the senate.
-The article mandates the legislature to provide a new governorelect an appropriation so the governor-elect may organize an office prior to inauguration, and permits the legislature to grant powers of fiscal control to the governor.
-All governmental agencies, with several excep-tions, have a life of not more than ten years un-less extended by the legislature, and, at the regular session held in odd-numbered years, the governor shall submit to the legislature a report efficiency of the execu- years on a date pretive branch.
-The wording of the proposed constitutional amendment as it will appear on the ballot is as follows:
+tive, is amended to: Continue the present status of the governor and all other statewide PROPOSITION NO. 3 officers, and include the commissioner of agriculture as an executive department officer.
+The and election provisions of governor is limited to two the Texas Constitution. consecutive terms.
+The Article VI, Voter Qualgovernor is authorized to designate chairmen of state boards, and to remove gubernatorial appointees to state agencies for cause unless the removal is vetoed by the ments to be established senate.
+The article mandates the legislature to provide a new governorelect an appropriation so the governor-elect may organize an office prior to quirements provided by inauguration, and permits the legislature to unless the person has grant powers of fiscal been convicted of a felony control to the governor.
+All governmental agencies, with several exceptions, have a life of not more than ten years unless extended by the legislature, and, at the regular session held in odd-numbered years, the governor shall submit to the legislature a report efficiency of the executive branch.
+Revising the separa- proposed constitutional pear on the ballot is as follows:

-"The constitutional amendment revising the SEPARATION OF POWERS, LEGISLA-TIVE, AND EXECU-TIVE PROVISIONS of the Texas Constitution.
+"The constitutional amendment revising the SEPARATION OF POWERS, LEGISLA-TIVE, AND EXECU-TIVE PROVISIONS of the Texas Constitution."

-will become effective January 1, 1976, except Article III, Section 5, which becomes effective January 1, 1981.
+If adopted by the voters, will become effective January 1, 1976, except Article III, Section 5, which becomes effective January 1, 1981.

 Revising the judiciary provisions of the Texas Constitution.
-Article V.
+Article V,

-Judiciary 18 Establish a unified judicial system consisting of the supreme court, court of appeals, district courts, and circuit courts.
-Existing county courts and county judges are continued until otherwise provided by law.
-All judges (except municipal judges), district attorneys and district clerks must be elected by the people.
-The supreme court and the court of criminal appeals are merged into a single court of last resort, and this supreme court is authorized to provide for efficient administration of the judicial system and to balance case loads.
+Judiciary amended to: Establish a unified judicial system consisting of the supreme court, court of appeals, district courts, and circuit courts. wise provided by law.
+All merged into a single court of last resort, and this supreme court is authorized to provide for efficient administration of balance case loads.
 Individual rights for a trial by jury and appeal by the accused are continued.
 The state is granted the right to appeal in criminal cases in limited circumstances, and the legislature is permitted to establish methods of appeal to the courts from decisions of state agen-

-The wording of the proposed constitutional amendment as it will appear on the ballot is as follows:
+The wording of the proposed constitutional amendment as it will appear on the ballot is as